kaydoh/data-journalism/openrefine/readme.md

 An "or" in a regex is the vertical bar "|".
 Anchoring to the beginning of a field is a caret (^) and the end is a dollar sign.

+Make sure you have a filter on Column 1, with the case sensitive and regular expression boxes checked.
+Try to make the regular expression yourself before looking at the screen shot.

 ![](images/anchoror.png)

 Try it without the anchor and see what you get.
 (You should see "Total MLTC PACE..."

-Once you have the rows showing that you want, try creating a new column based on Column 1, extracting out only the words you want:
+Once you have the rows showing that you want, use the Column 1 menu item **Edit column -> Add column based on this column**, extracting out only the words you want using parentheses to capture the words.

 ![](images/pacepartial.png)

+Walking through this expression:

+* value.match  is the function, "match", acting on the "value" of this column.
+You could make it work on another column by saying, for example, cells["Column 2"].value.match
+* **/.../** creates the regular expression
+* .*  (period-asterisk) says "anything or nothing"
+* MLTC searches for those exact uppercase letters,  in order.
+* (PACE|PARTIAL CAPITATION) are the words we want to extract into the new column -- this is the capture group.
+* .*  means "anything or nothing" again.
+In OpenRefine expression boxes, you don't use anchors the way you did in the filter.
+Instead, you have to use wildcards to avoid an implied anchor at both ends.
+* [0] tell Refine to use the first capture group as the answer.
+(All the captures are returned as an array or list of items, even if there is only one.)

+### Clean up on your own.

 Before we go any further, create a column based on Column 1's value -- this will be our final plan name column, but we don't want to wreck the "record" vs. "row" idea.

-### Clean up on your own.
+I called it **plan name**.

 The next steps are pretty straightforward.